dilEMMA16/plantbebes/content/bebes/drake.md

 </br></br>

-#### :ocean:  &nbsp; WaterAllow to slightly dry between watering they do not like to be constantly wet
+#### :ocean:  &nbsp; Water
+Allow to slightly dry between watering they do not like to be constantly wet

 Overwatering → root rot